What are the most common reasons that a wireless mic system does not operate properly?

 Reason #4: Operating frequency is not appropriate for the location

 How to check: Using the zip code of the location and the model number of the wireless system, consult the Shure Wireless Frequency Finder web tool to determine the recommended frequencies.
-Or use the
+Or use the SCAN feature of the wireless receiver to find an open frequency.

 Reason #5: Local interference from other electronic devices or wireless systems